i16n/projects/README.md

 ## What I'm currently reading
 I just finished my favorite book probably ever: _Gödel, Escher, Bach_.
 I don't usually read novels, but just finished _Anna Karenina_ (Peaver and Volokhonsky translation) I loved it.
 I think I liked it more than _Crime and Punishment_!
 After this I plan to work through one of my math/theoretical CS textbooks.
 Not sure which one yet.
 Maybe _Introduction to the Theory of Computation_, or maybe the Wizard book.
+I am also just now starting _The Brothers Karamazov_ -- it's been on my list for a while.

 ## Hobbies
 My wife and I have 2 children, so I spend time with them in my spare time.
 I also love reading, learning German (currently at A1 level), and playing the violin.

+## Other things about me
+I'm currently a senior in university.
+I found a fantastic professor to work with for my Bachelor's thesis.
+We're doing research into memory security.
+Processor-level shared memory area.
+Very exciting stuff!
 <!---
 ramencover/ramencover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.